PoorHttp/Jinja24Doc/doc/readme.txt

 There are two hidden functions, which is add to jinja2 template globals:
 {truncate} and {length} as back compatibility for old jinja2 versions.

+=== Public templates ===
+There are some public templates, which you find in {share/jinja24doc/templates} directory.
+All of them need set up *title* variable and *api* variable.
+But they use another variables For more detail see to code of template which you can use.
+Variables could be:
+    title       - html page title
+    api         - list of tuples - api data.
+See Data structure in manual. sections    - variable looks like api, but generate from load_text. description - html page description
+    author      - html page author

+Public templates which you can use are:
+==== _simple.html ====
+Simple html web page.
+Style is included.

+==== _simple_with_submodules.html ====
+Simple html web page.
+Style is included.
+All submodules are included recursive.
+This could be demo, how you can generate manual from your code recursively.

+==== _reference.html ====
+This template generates html pages looks like Jinja24Doc manual.
+There are some different styles: {red.css, blue.css, green.css, gray.css and inverse.css} which you can use with this template.
+You must only copy to output directory as style.css ;)

+==== _text.html ====
+This template looks like {_reference.html}, but it is prepare to generate html page from text.
+This template needs *sections* variable instead of api.
+It looks like api, but contain data generate from text file.
+See to load_text function.

+Like reference.html template, this use styles too, so You must only copy to output directory as style.css too.

 == Data structure ==